Council Paper 1 Mock Test for Nursing Students

 171 / 250

-171. The type of leadership style in which individuals have total decision-making power is called:
+171. The type of government in which people take a participative role in decision-making is called:

 172 / 250